 Review: VaultPress as part of the popular JetPack plugin gives good value for money.
 If you’re already using JetPack for other features like JetPack CDN for photos, social media promotion, etc, then it’s an easy pick for you.

 BackupBuddy is one of the most popular premium WordPress backup plugins used by over half a million WordPress sites.
 It allows you to easily schedule daily, weekly, and monthly backups.

 With BackupBuddy, you can automatically store your backups in cloud storage services like Dropbox, Amazon S3, Rackspace Cloud, FTP, Stash (their cloud service), and even email it to yourself.

 If you use their Stash service, then you also have the ability to do real-time backups.

-The biggest advantage of using BackupBuddy is that it is not a subscription based service, so there is no monthly fee.
-You can use the plugin on the number of sites mentioned in your plan.
+The biggest advantage of using BackupBuddy is that it is not a subscription-based service, so there is no monthly fee.
+You can use the plugin on the number of websites mentioned in your plan.